Thursday, May 27, 2010

 Step 2: Build Definition

-The build definition links together the source control path (so it knows what files to get), the build agent and the network where where to drop the output files.
-It also helps you create a basic TFSBuild.proj project file (it's just XML) that can help you customize what happens in the automated build.
+The build definition links together the source control path (so it knows what files to get), the build agent and the network share where it drops the output files.
+It also helps you create a basic TFSBuild.proj project file (it's just XML) where you customize what happens in the automated build.

 Right click on Builds and choose New Build Definition from the context menu.
 This gives you the Build Definition Dialog: